-Generally, codes of ethics prohibit conflicts of interests.
+Generally, codes of ethics discourage conflicts of interests but acknowledge that conflicts of interest do exist and require that policies be developed to establish the protocols that must be followed when conflicts of interest arise.
 Codes of ethics help to minimize problems with conflicts of interests because they can spell out the extent to which such conflicts should be avoided, and what the parties should do when such conflicts are permitted by a code of ethics (disclosure, recusal, etc.).
 All entities receiving public funding must develop a written Code of Ethics and Code of Conduct policies that are enforced within their organizations.